Transfer Student Information

 Regardless of the number of credits transferred, a student must complete a minimum of 30 credits at CCSU in order to earn the University's bachelor's degree.

 Central Connecticut State University requires all applicants to have graduated from an approved secondary school or have obtained a General Equivalency Diploma (GED).
 In addition, the university requires Transfer students to submit the following credentials to the Office of Admissions in order to be considered for admission.
 The deadline to apply for the fall semester is June 1st and December 1st for the spring semester.

-- Submit an online application at www.ccsu.edu/apply.
-Be sure to have your supplemental information sent by mail (see below for address).
+- Submit an online application at http://web.ccsu.edu/applyonline/.
+When you apply online, be sure to have your supplemental information sent by mail (see below for address).

 - Transfer students must submit their official transcript(s) from all post-secondary institutions attended.
 Hand delivered transcripts will not be accepted and are not considered official.

 - Applicants are not required to submit SAT or ACT scores if the applicant has successfully completed more than twelve college level credits or has been out of school for more than five years.

 - An optional personal essay on a topic of your choice.

 Central Connecticut State University